 Figure 34 illustrates auto access and circulation for Option B, which utilizes Right Side platforms throughout the Mall.
-In this case continuous auto access is possible from Union Station to PSU (pending final traffic studies), although the Issue at the Multnomah County Courthouse remains.
+In this case continuous auto access is possible from Union Station to PSU (pending final traffic studies), although the issue at the Multnomah County Courthouse remains.
 Autos would also be able to turn right onto 5th Avenue from Burnside, and turn left from 6th Avenue onto Burnside.

-Note that it is possible to integrate Right Side Platforms in the Central Mall with Left Side Platforms in the North Mall, and vice-versa.
 Figure 34: Auto Access Diagram - Option B: Right Side Platforms at all stations.
 Central Mall stations shift to SW Yamhill/Morrison and Oak/Pine.